 processing of United States passport applications.

 The present Judge of Probate is Thomas A. Berry, a practicing attorney in Boothbay Harbor.
 The present Register of Probate is Catherine H. Moore of Jefferson.
-Additional staff in the Probate Court include the Clerk Karen Robbins.
+Additional staff in the Probate Court include the Deputy Register, Karen Robbins and Clerk Susan Hodgdon.

 Back to OFFICES